 The lettering on my list is red for now.
 As I complete an item, I'll change it to black to show it accomplished.
 That will be a very visual reminder to keep my eye on the prize and see how much I can cross off.
 Hopefully it will motivate me to keep going.
 And I may add more bucket list items if I think of more.

 - Axe throwing (Try Something New) - Tried this for my birthday and it was a total blast.
 My viking blood boiled.
 Def need to do this again.

 - Get through one 3D Quest Beat Saber Game on the Expert Plus level - (Do Something I Thought Impossible).
 I found myself saying, "Well maybe at my age it just isn't possible for my mind and reflexes to respond that quickly."
-So proud I have now beaten 3 songs at this level - Natural, I'll Be There For You and $100 Bills.
+I ended up beating quite a few songs at this level.
+Here are 3 videos you can check out to see what I did - Natural, I'll Be There For You and $100 Bills.

 - Write and send a letter Note - I am an immigrant living far away from family and friends, so used to send a yearly Christmas letter to catch everyone up.
 This inspired me to send a new one.
 Didn't get pics in time, but sent 12 snail mail typed "winter" letters with handwritten notes personalizing each and sent another 5 of these by email with personal additions.

 - Knit and/or crochet 3 projects (face procrastination) - over the years I've started and abandoned numerous projects.
 This is the year I will start and finish 3 - proving to myself I CAN stay the course.
 Pics are coming, but the 3 I finished are a knitted scoop neck shrug/jacket, a circular knitted scarf and a crocheted stuffed octopus.
 I have gone on to complete 15 octopi, 4 circular scarves, the turtle jacket, 5 toques and one home deco bag and it's only mid-July!